-&lt;sup>3 See Clauses 9.4, 9.5 and Schedule 6 of the Settlement Deed.
+3 See Clauses 9.4, 9.5 and Schedule 6 of the Settlement Deed.

-- 5. On 22 July 2021, the Minister announced that funds would be made available to the Post Office so as to enable the Post Office to make interim payments of compensation of up to £100,000 per person to those whose convictions for offences of dishonesty, which were reliant upon evidence generated by Horizon, had been quashed.
-This announcement was made following the quashing of a number of such convictions by the Court of Appeal (Criminal Division) on appeal from the Crown Court and by the Crown Court sitting at Southwark on appeals from convictions at Magistrates' Courts in England and Wales.
-On 14 December 2021, the Minister made a statement in Parliament to the effect that the Post Office would also be responsible for making final payments of compensation to those whose convictions had been quashed provided those convictions were reliant upon evidence generated by Horizon.
-Payments of compensation (whether interim or final) were to be made through OHCS.
-From the outset such payments have been determined and administered by the Post Office.
-To date, at least, OHCS has never been a scheme in any relevant sense of that word.
-Rather, the Post Office and those whose convictions have been quashed (usually, if not invariably, with the aid of lawyers) negotiate appropriate payments of interim and/or final compensation.4 Nonetheless, it is convenient to refer to OHCS as a scheme throughout this Interim Report. - 6.
-In February, March and May 2022, I heard oral evidence from sub-postmasters (and to an extent, from family members of sub-postmasters) who had been affected, adversely, by decisions taken by the Post Office in reliance upon data produced by Horizon.
+4 Upon announcement of this Scheme the Minister specified that interim payments of up to £100,000 would be payable to eligible applicants to the scheme.
+Subsequently, the Minister increased the maximum interim payment available to applicants to £163,000.

+6. In February, March and May 2022, I heard oral evidence from sub-postmasters (and to an extent, from family members of sub-postmasters) who had been affected, adversely, by decisions taken by the Post Office in reliance upon data produced by Horizon.
 During the hearings, I became concerned that some of the features of HSS and OHCS might be at odds with the twin goals of delivering full and fair compensation payments, promptly, to all those entitled to such payments.
 Additionally, on 22 March 2022, the Minister announced that: